-Admission to the biomedical engineering program requires a UAE secondary school certificate (science major) or its equivalent with a minimum grade of 70 percent.
+Admission to the biomedical engineering program requires a UAE secondary school certificate with a minimum grade of 70 percent in science stream or 90 percent in general stream.
 For more information please refer to the university admissions policy.

 Graduates will be qualified to work in the following areas: